ignacio-rocco/ncnet/README.md

 ```

 This will generate a series of matches files in the `matches/` folder that then need to be fed to the InLoc evaluation Matlab code.
+In order to run the Matlab evaluation, you first need to clone the [InLoc demo repo](https://github.com/HajimeTaira/InLoc_demo), and download and compile all the required depedencies.
+Then you can modify the `compute_densePE_NCNet.m` file provided in this repo to indicate the path of the InLoc demo repo, and the name of the experiment (the particular folder name inside `matches/`), and run it to perform the evaluation.

 ## BibTeX